antrea-io/antrea/docs/multicast-guide.md

 Multicast support is introduced in Antrea v1.5.0 as an alpha feature.
-The feature gate `Multicast` must be enabled in the `antrea-controller` and `antrea-agent` configuration to use the feature, and two new configuration options - `multicastInterfaces` and `igmpQueryInterval` parameters are added for `antrea-agent`.
+The feature gate `Multicast` must be enabled in the `antrea-controller` and `antrea-agent` configuration to use the feature, and three new configuration options - `multicastInterfaces`, `igmpQueryVersions` and `igmpQueryInterval` parameters are added for `antrea-agent`.

 ```yaml
   antrea-controller.conf: |